mfumagalli/ngsTools/README.md

 Matteo Fumagalli & Filipe G. Vieira.
 Other programmers and developers: Tyler Lynderoth, Rasmus Nielsen.
-Some lines of code have been 'taken' (and adapted) from: Thorfinn Korneliussen, Anders Albrechtsen, Jacob Crawford, Dean Ousby, Martin Sykora, Leo Diaz.
+Some lines of code have been and adapted from: Thorfinn Korneliussen, Anders Albrechtsen, Jacob Crawford, Dean Ousby, Martin Sykora, Leo Diaz.

 __Updates__

 If you want to be updated about new releases and fixed bugs please follow the github repository.
 For specific queries on the code, please use github features to raise issues.
-For informal questions (better on ngsTools and not ANGSD) feel free to contact Matteo Fumagalli, at mfumagalli82 [at] g mail [dot] com.
+For informal questions (better on ngsTools and not ANGSD) feel free to contact [Matteo Fumagalli](https://www.qmul.ac.uk/sbbs/staff/matteo-fumagalli.html).

 __Citation__